phage-nz/infosec-bazaar/honeypots/windows/readme.md

   - **Optional:** TCP 80 (HTTP) from all IP's.
   - **Optional:** TCP 445 (SMB) from all IP's.
   - TCP 3389 (RDP) from all IP's.
+- Setup is complete.
+Keep an eye out for indicators of compromise.

+## FAQ
+**How long will it take to be compromised?**
+This depends entirely on where you've deployed it and how easily it can be discovered.
+I've seen it happen in hours and also months.

+**Who will it be compromised by?**
+Again, this depends on factors like the context of it's deployment.

+**I accidentally connected directly to it.
+What do I do?**
+If during setup, begin by enabling your method of connection masking and restrict host access to your new public IP.
+Reboot the host, clear the event logs and determine other locations your IP could have been logged (e.g. web server and application logs).
+At any other point in time, determine if there were any sessions held by "others" at the time (and respond accordingly), then roll back to the snapshot.